![]() |

-So while I would recommend the concept and content in a low-key way, the formatting let it down quite badly.
-I imagine that the full version as a book would be a great deal better.
+So while I would recommend the concept and content in a low-key way, the formatting lets it down quite badly.
+I imagine that the full version as a printed book would be a great deal better.
 This 31 days version is, as far as I can tell, only available as an e-book.

 Review copyright Sue's Book Reviews